Meridaw/Vanilla-Macros/README.md

 ## How To Use

 - Type / to bring up the search bar to search for keywords
-- click on the folders and text files on the github page to find more info.
+- Click on the folders and text files on the github page to find more info.
-- click the green code button and select Download ZIP to download the files.
+- Click the green code button and select Download ZIP to download the files.
 - [Notepad++](https://notepad-plus-plus.org/) is useful to read or edit the files.

 ---